manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 scattering theories that describe scattering from individual spheres, layered spheres, clusters of spheres, spheroids, cylinders, and arbitrary objects.
-Some of these scattering theories can take parameters to modify how the theory performs the calculation (by, *e.g.*, making certain approximations or specifying properties of the optical train).
+Some of these scattering theories can take parameters to modify how the theory performs the calculation (by, for example, making certain approximations or specifying properties of the optical train).
 For a more thorough description of these scattering theories and how HoloPy chooses default scattering theories, see the user guide, :ref:`theories_user`.